Healing After A Breakup: Coping Strategies For Reclaiming Your Life

 How do you forget a guy you never dated?

 Forgetting about a guy you never dated might take time and effort.
-You'll need to come to terms in a compassionate, nonjudgmental way with your feelings about him, the reality about the nature of your relationship, and the fact that you must now move on.
+Try to come to terms with your feelings about him, the reality of the nature of your relationship, and choose to move on in a compassionate and nonjudgmental way.
 Distance yourself from him and resist the urge to text or monitor his social media activity.
-Avoid going to places you know he'll be and talking about him to mutual friends or colleagues.
+Avoid going to places where you know he'll be and discussing him with mutual friends or colleagues.

-Take care of your body by exercising, eating nutritiously, and sleeping well.
-Take care of your mind by doing things that bring you joy, reaching out to loved ones for support, and practicing generosity and gratitude in your daily life.
-Be sure to keep busy doing things that promote self-development and make space for someone new if you're ready to move on.
+Take care of your body by exercising regularly, eating nutritious meals, and getting enough sleep.
+Take care of your mind by partaking in the activities that bring you joy, reaching out to loved ones for support, and practicing generosity and gratitude in your daily life.
+Be sure to keep busy with activities that promote self-development and make space for someone new if you're ready to move on.

 Why am I obsessing over a guy so much?